Ragnaorok/Best-Buds-Plugin/README.md

 ````

 To install your plugin in another Minecraft server just copy the file `target/mc-plugin-template-1.0-SNAPSHOT.jar` to
-that server's `plugin` folder.
+that server's `plugin` folder. <br>
+Example Output Below:

 ```
-example output in console if plugin was properly added into server
 [19:33:52 INFO]: [Doggy-Revive] Enabling Doggy-Revive v1.0
 ```

-Start the Mincraft client on your computer and connect to the local Mincraft server by specifying `localhost` as Server Address.
+Start the Mincraft client on your computer and connect to the local Mincraft server by specifying `localhost` as Server Address. <br>
 Alternatively connect to the server using your public ipv4 if you have port forwarded the server